 Nevertheless, despite the pandemic, the legal world continued to operate, with record data protection fines being issued by the Information Commissioner’s Office (ICO).

-In our 2020 annual report, our expert data protection lawyers take a look at some of the key cases and developments that occurred in the world of data breach law over the last 12 months.
+In our 2020 year in review report, our expert data protection lawyers take a look at some of the key cases and developments that occurred in the world of data breach law over the last 12 months.